HieuVuong001/AQI_analysis/README.md

 A project for Data Mining at San Jose State University.

-Analyzing the AQI trend for different areas in United States from 2013 to 2023.
+Analyzing the AQI trend for different areas in United States from 2013 to 2023 - from states to counties.

 # Getting Started